usdigitalresponse/univaf/docs/runbook/README.md

 # Runbook: Deployment & Operations Guide

 Documents in this folder are a general guide to manipulating and maintaining the [getmyvax.org](https://getmyvax.org) deployment of this software.
-Since this project is open-source, some things are described in general terms, and you may need to look elsewhere or ask other project members on Slack for more detailed guidance.
+Since this project is open-source, some things are described in general terms, and you may need to look elsewhere or ask other project members on Slack for details like server addresses, resource names, credentials, etc.

 - [General Overview](#general-overview)
     - [AWS](#aws)